rayaankhan/historic-capitals-india-btp2/README.md

-# Historical Capitals
+# Historical Capitals of India

 ## Project Overview

-**Historical Capitals** is an interactive web application designed to showcase the rich history of ancient capitals through an engaging, map-based interface.
-Users can explore historical capitals via a dynamic Leaflet map on the left side of the screen, while a scrollable list of these capitals is available on the right.
-Interaction is seamless: clicking on any map marker triggers a popup with the capital's name, while selecting a capital from the list brings up its corresponding map marker and displays detailed information below the map.
-Additionally, the application features a chatbot interface powered by a fine-tuned Gemini-pro-1.5 LLM and a feedback form that automatically sends a confirmation email to users.
+**Historical Capitals** is an engaging web application designed to explore the history of ancient capitals through an interactive map-based interface.
+Users can delve into historical data via a dynamic Leaflet map on the left side of the screen, while a scrollable list of capitals is available on the right.
+The application provides a seamless experience: clicking a map marker opens a popup with the capital's name, and selecting a capital from the list highlights its marker on the map and shows detailed information below.
+The app also features a chatbot powered by a fine-tuned Gemini-pro-1.5 LLM and a feedback form with automated email acknowledgment.

 ## Key Features

-- **Interactive Map**: A Leaflet map displays markers representing historical capitals, enhancing user engagement through visual exploration.
+- **Interactive Map:** Explore historical capitals through a Leaflet map with interactive markers.
-- **Synchronized List and Map**: Users can click on either map markers or list items to see the corresponding details, ensuring a cohesive browsing experience.
+- **Synchronized List and Map:** Seamless interaction between the map markers and the list of capitals.
-- **Detailed Information Display**: Detailed historical information about each capital is shown below the map upon selection.
+- **Detailed Information Display:** Detailed historical information about each capital displayed below the map.
-- **Chatbot Interface**: A chatbot powered by a fine-tuned Gemini-pro-1.5 LLM assists users with inquiries related to the site’s content.
+- **Chatbot Interface:** Advanced AI-driven chatbot for user queries, powered by Gemini API and LangChain.
-- **Feedback Mechanism**: A feedback form allows users to provide suggestions, with an automated email response system in place for acknowledgment.
+- **Feedback Mechanism:** Automated email response system for user feedback.

 ## Technology Stack

 ### Frontend
-- **[React.js](https://react.dev/)**: A powerful JavaScript library for building interactive user interfaces with a component-based architecture.
-It allows for dynamic rendering and efficient updates.
+- **[React.js](https://react.dev/):** A JavaScript library for building interactive user interfaces with efficient rendering and component-based architecture.

 ### Backend
-- **[Node.js](https://nodejs.org/en/)**: A high-performance JavaScript runtime built on Chrome's V8 engine, ideal for scalable server-side applications.
+- **[Node.js](https://nodejs.org/en/):** A scalable JavaScript runtime for server-side applications, known for its performance and efficiency.
-- **[Flask](https://flask.palletsprojects.com/en/3.0.x/)**: A minimalist Python web framework that simplifies the development of web applications with a straightforward approach.
+- **[Flask](https://flask.palletsprojects.com/en/3.0.x/):** A minimalist Python web framework for developing web applications with ease.

 ### Mapping
-- **[Leaflet](https://leafletjs.com/)**: An open-source JavaScript library for creating interactive maps.
-It provides an easy way to visualize and interact with geographical data, making it perfect for displaying historical capitals.
+- **[Leaflet](https://leafletjs.com/):** An open-source library for creating interactive maps, ideal for visualizing geographical data.

 ### Email Service
-- **[SMTP](https://www.smtp.com/resources/api-documentation/)**: The standard protocol for sending emails over the internet, used here to automate the process of sending feedback acknowledgments to users.
+- **[SMTP](https://www.smtp.com/resources/api-documentation/):** Standard protocol for sending emails, used for automating feedback acknowledgments.

 ### Chatbot
-- **[Gemini API](https://ai.google.dev/)**: Google’s cutting-edge AI technology for natural language understanding and generation, enhancing user interaction through intelligent responses.
+- **[Gemini API](https://ai.google.dev/):** Google’s advanced language and multimodal AI models for intelligent user interactions.
-- **[LangChain](https://www.langchain.com/)**: A framework designed to simplify the integration of large language models into applications, offering tools for prompt engineering, data integration, and model management.
+- **[LangChain](https://www.langchain.com/):** Framework for integrating large language models into applications, offering tools for prompt engineering and model management.

 ## Getting Started

 ### Prerequisites

-Ensure that Python-3, Node JS, Flask is installed on your device
+- **Python 3.x**: Ensure Python 3 is installed on your device.
+- **Node.js**: Ensure Node.js is installed for running the frontend.
+- **Flask**: Ensure Flask is installed for the backend API.

 ### Installation Instructions